iamalexbrady/iamalexbrady.github.io/docs/_articles/christ-is-not-a-dream.md

 order: 20
 external_selector: christ-is-not-a-dream
 title: This is real and unlike dream things.
+paper_type: article
 ---

 What is lost in many even strong believers is that this is not a story.
-It is a description of effects that are occurring *now**.
+It is a description of effects that are occurring *now*\*.

 Ego is not "oh he hurt me and then it..."